History of tram and light rail transit systems by country: Argentina

 Buenos Aires (once known as the City of Trams) had one of the world's most extensive networks, with over 857 km (535 mi) of track.
 Most of it was dismantled during the 1960s in favor of bus transportation.

 The Anglo-Argentine Tramways Company opened Latin America's first underground tram system, Subte Line A, in 1913.
 The original route was underground and at street level until 1926, and pantograph cars—built by La Brugeoise in Belgium—had low doors at the ends (for boarding from the street) and high doors in the middle (for boarding from a tunnel platform).
 Subte Line A is arguably one of the continent's first light metros.
 The vintage carriages (without the end doors) remained in operation until 2013.

 Using Line A's surface non-revenue tracks in the Caballito neighborhood, the Asociación Amigos del Tranvía (Friends of the Tramway Association) operates a heritage streetcar service with restored tram and metro cars on weekends and holidays from the Polvorín Workshop.
 The Tren de la Costa (Coastal Train), a light-rail service running on a right-of-way formerly used from 1891 to 1961, began in 1995.
 Serving tourists and commuters, it runs from the northern suburbs of Buenos Aires to Tigre along the Paraná River for about 15 km.
 The PreMetro E2 operates as a feeder at the end of Metro Line E in the western suburbs.
 In central Buenos Aires, the Tranvía del Este (or Puerto Madero Tramway) was an experimental tramway which operated on a 2 km route in the Puerto Madero District from 2007 to 2012 with a single-car Alstom Citadis tram—two cars during the first year—on loan from Madrid.
 Planned extensions did not come to fruition, and low ridership led to a decision to discontinue service.
 The 12.6 km Metrotranvía Mendoza (Mendoza Light Rail) opened for regular service in the city of Mendoza in October 2012, operating on relaid tracks on a former Ferrocarril General San Martín mainline right-of-way with LRVs (light-rail vehicles) acquired from San Diego, California.

 Bolivia

-In 2020, Bolivia's first light rail network, known as Mi Tren, will begin operation.
+In 2022, Bolivia's first light rail network, known as Mi Tren, begun operation.
+It will be expanded to become a network of three lines.